nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 Here we study how individual agents with local information can collectively perform a global task.

 Consider this simple example: you are a single pixel in a high resolution picture of a leopard.
-Furthermore, assume that you only know your pixel value as well as those of your immediate neighbours (the 3x3 neighborhood of pixels centered around you shown in the image below).
+Furthermore, assume that you only know your pixel value as well as those of your immediate neighbours (the 3x3 neighborhood of pixels centered around you as shown in the image below).

 ![An image of a leopard with zoom on a subset of its pixels](/assets/img/leopard-zoom.jpg "An image of a leopard with zoom on a subset of its pixels")